 “Well-being” has more to do with how one feels and less about a number on some test.
 But I would also challenge that it’s not simply a personal perspective.
 I’m often surprised that some people conclude they are healthy when it’s a fact that they are sick often or suffer with chronic conditions like allergies, eczema, colitis, asthma, or are in constant pain.

 For some people, “well-being” could be an acceptance of these chronic issues.
 They are so common in our culture, they don’t stand out as being abnormal.
 Some people don’t realize their condition can be improved, which may increase their acceptance of it.
 Or, there might be a reluctance to acknowledge poor health if major lifestyle changes are necessary.

 Wellness is something that we must always be striving for.
 This is especially true when we’re challenged with so many social and environmental factors that threaten our holistic health.

 Below are the markers that I look for when assessing health, besides what your medical doctor would tell you.
 And no, I am not in perfect health either.
-I’m an Acupuncturist with a thyroid disease in remission and a Yoga Teacher who is technically overweight (emotional eating is definitely involved!).
+I’m an Acupuncturist with a thyroid disease in remission and a Yoga Teacher who is technically overweight.